How to watch France vs Ireland 2025 Six Nations Women's Rugby clash: Livestream, TV channel, team news & lineups | Goal.com US

-The Six Nations between France and Scotland will take place at the Stade Marcel Deflandre in La Rochelle, France, on Saturday, March 29, 2025.
-Kick-off in La Rochelle is set for 9:00 am ET for fans watching from the United States.
+The Six Nations between Wales and England will take place at the Principality Stadium in Cardiff, Wales, on Saturday, March 29, 2025.
+Kick-off in Cardiff is set for 12:45 pm ET/9:45 am PT for fans watching from the United States.

 Date